IsKusum/musicast/README.md

 # Musicast

-Musicast is a Spotify clone website that allows to play a curated collection of nostalgic tunes from various cartoons.
+Musicast is a website that allows to play a curated collection of nostalgic tunes from various cartoons.
 For now, i have added only 10 songs.

 ## Features